 The New York State Minimum Wage Law, N.Y.
 Lab.
-Law §§ 650-665, includes four minimum wage orders and the Minimum Wage Standards for Farm Workers.
+Law §§ 650-665, includes five minimum wage orders.
 These laws, with specified exceptions, apply to all workers in the State including those subject to the FLSA.

-The State minimum wage is \$7.25 per hour and is linked to the federal minimum wage.
-Any increase in the federal wage will result in an increase in New York's minimum wage.
+The State minimum wage is also currently \$7.25 per hour and is linked to the federal minimum wage.
+Any increase in the federal wage will automatically result in an increase in New York's minimum wage.